Archeology and History in the Holy Land:

 Instructor – Yisrael Ne’eman

-This course entails six weekly class sessions of two academic hours each, a two hour survey of the Hecht Archeological Museum at the University of Haifa, two full archeological Sunday field study days (equal to twelve academic class hours) and an in class final (short answer and/or multiple choice test).
+This course entails six weekly class sessions of two academic hours each, a two hour survey of the Hecht Archeological Museum at the University of Haifa, two full archeological Friday field study days (equal to twelve academic class hours) and an in class final (short answer and/or multiple choice test).
 Field Study dates will be announced during the first class.
-During field study weeks there will be no in class lecture.
 This course finishes several weeks before the engineering classes.

 A survey of not quite human existence and its development into families, tribes and agricultural society.
 A review of the archeological time period from the pre-historic Palaeolithic (hunting and gathering) through the Neolithic (New Stone Age) and Chalcolithic (Copper and Stone) Periods.